* * * * *

-And, like always, don't hesitate to inject your own opinions, disagreement, or agreement.
+Now, on to boxing and, like always, don't hesitate to inject your own boxing topics, opinions, disagreement, or agreement.

-1) Now then, the next few weeks will offer some interesting stuff, but first, my Pound for Pound top dozen.
-Again, this is simply a snapshot in time as of December 6, 2009.
+1) First, my Pound for Pound top dozen.
+Again, this is simply a snapshot in time as of January 2, 2009.

 2. Manny Pacquiao